emilyhammes/emilyhammes.github.io/celticchristmas/index.md

 * 4 Attiny13As
 * 4 0603 capacitors
 * 3.3 to 5V power (batteries/USB etc.)
-* (optional) 1 throughhole LED, to use as a star.
+* (optional) 1 through hole LED, to use as a star.
-* (optional) 2 0603 resistors which make the throughhole LED the correct brightness.
+* (optional) 2 0603 resistors which make the through hole LED the correct brightness.

 ### Soldering the tree:
 1. Break the PCB into 3 parts: 2, 5 by 10 cm triangles; 1, 10 x 10 cm triangle.